Introduction/Overview

 • Database connectivity in VB .net software is also known as database middleware/sometimes called API(Application Program Interface) because it provides an interface between the two totally different natures of software i.e. application program and the database.

-• In fact, ODBC, OLEDB, and ADO.NET types of connectivity in VB .net form the backbone of Microsoft’s Universal Data Access (UDA) architecture, which is a collection of technologies used to access any type of data source and manage the data through a common interface.
+• In fact, ODBC, OLE-DB, and ADO.NET types of connectivity in VB .net form the backbone of Microsoft’s Universal Data Access (UDA) architecture, which is a collection of technologies used to access any type of data source and manage the data through a common interface.

-Types of Connectivity
+Types of Connectivity/Database Access Technology

-There are the following types of connectivity in VB.net occur in between application programs and data sources/databases –
+There are the following types of connectivity in VB.net occur between application programs and data sources/databases –

-(B) Microsoft’s Open Database Connectivity in VB .net(ODBC)
+(B) Microsoft’s Open Database Connectivity (ODBC) Connectivity in VB .net.

-(C) Microsoft’s Data Access Objects (DAO) Connectivity in VB .net
+(C) Microsoft’s Data Access Objects (DAO) Connectivity in VB .net.

-(D) Microsoft’s Remote Data Objects (RDO) Connectivity in VB .net
+(D) Microsoft’s Remote Data Objects (RDO) Connectivity in VB .net.

-(E) Microsoft’s Object Linking and Embedding for Database (OLEDB).
+(E) Microsoft’s Object Linking and Embedding for Database (OLE-DB) Connectivity in VB .net.

-(F) Microsoft’s ActiveX Data Objects (ADO.NET) Connectivity in VB .net
+(F) Microsoft’s ActiveX Data Objects (ADO.NET) Connectivity in VB .net.

 (F) ADO .Net Connectivity